stackbit/jamstackthemes/README.md

 1. Fork this repo and create a new markdown `.md` file in `content/theme` folder.
 For example `hugo-air-.md`
 2. Edit the markdown file with the required front-matter as shown below.
-3. Submit a pull-request with the title **Theme Submission: theme-name**
+3. Submit a pull-request with the title **Theme Submission: theme-name** (replace theme-name with your themes name)
 4. You **do not** need to generate the Github stars or theme screenshots.
 Please just submit the markdown file in the PR.

 The markdown file should contain the following front-matter.

+* Please make sure to update the `date` and that at least 1 `ssg` and `cms` is specified.
+* If your theme uses markdown (no CMS) the cms should be `No CMS
+* Please remove the comments from the front-matter

 ```yaml
 ---